diladele/websafety/README.md

 Web Safety for Squid
 ====================

-Web Safety is an ICAP web filter that integrates with existing Squid proxy server and provides rich content and web filtering functionality to sanitize Internet traffic passing into internal home/enterprise network.
+Web Safety is a simple and powerful web filtering proxy / secure web gateway that provides rich content and web filtering functionality to sanitize Internet traffic passing into internal home/school/enterprise network.
+It may be used to block illegal or potentially malicious file downloads, remove annoying advertisements, prevent access to various categories of the web sites and block resources with explicit content.

+The application is easily deployed and managed, requires minimal external dependencies, very robust and runs with excellent performance.
 Main features of the application are:

 - filters encrypted HTTPS traffic using Squid's SSL-Bump and Peek-n-Splice technologies